DoDat-12/book_sparkthedefinitiveguide/README.md

-# Part 1.
-Gentle Overview of Big Data and Spark
+# Part I. Gentle Overview of Big Data and Spark

 - Chap 1.
 What Is Apache Spark?
 - Chap 2.
 A Gentle Introduction to Spark
 - Chap 3.
 A Tool of Spark's Toolset

-# Part 2.
+# Part II.
 Structured APIs - DataFrames, SQL, and Datasets

 - Chap 4.
 Structured API Overview
 - Chap 5.
 Basic Structured Operations